-Estrogen dominance is one of the most common hormone imbalances in women but may also occur in men.
+Estrogen dominance is one of the women’s most common hormone imbalances but may also occur in men.

 Hormonal fluctuations are often subtle and change throughout the menstrual cycle.
 However, more severe symptoms become noticeable when hormones are out of wack.

-If you consistently don’t feel well during a particular part of the menstrual cycle, estrogen levels may be disproportionately high.
+Estrogen levels may be disproportionately high if you consistently don’t feel well during a particular part of the menstrual cycle.

 This article will examine estrogen dominance causes, signs, and symptoms and how to reverse them naturally.